Contribute to the implementation of game-shooting activities

 - ensure injured game is dispatched humanely

-- ensure that game carcasses are handled and stored to maintain their quality and value, according to relevant legal requirements
+- ensure that game carcasses are handled and stored to maintain their quality and value, according to the relevant legal requirements

 - ensure that shooting activities are concluded so that the shoot area is returned to a pre-shoot condition

-- maintain accurate records according to relevant legal requirements and those of the organisation you work for
+- maintain accurate records according to the relevant legal requirements and those of the organisation you work for

 Knowledge and Understanding